Let me tell you a story…

 5. “When I compare myself to other people, something or the other will always be not good enough.
 Maybe I won’t be able to hold a conversation when I’m at a party or they won’t find me interesting enough.”- Ragini Kapoor, Sales Manager

-6. "My mother fell sick when I was 5 years old and realised for a girl, especially. her mother is a person you idolize - a mentor, or guide - and I didn't have that.
+6. "My mother fell sick when I was 5 years old and realized for a girl, especially. her mother is a person you idolize - a mentor, or guide - and I didn't have that.
 Her absence in the house had impacted me in a way that I became a weird child." - Upalina Gupta, Senior Stylist

 We need to believe in ourselves; even in the darkest of nights.
-We need to know that tunnels eventually open out to light, however long and murky they may be.
+We need to know that tunnels eventually open out to the light, however long and murky they may be.
 Nothing holds us back like our own insecurities and the only way out is honouring who we are.
 We need to stop caring so much about what others think of us and instead start embracing who we are and what we want.